1Now Moab rebelled against Israel after the death of Ahab.

 3He did what was right in the eyes of Yahweh, yet not like David his father.
 He did according to all that Joash his father had done,

-4only the high places were not taken away; the people still sacrificed and turned incense into smoke-perfume in the high places.
+4only the high places were not taken away.
+The people still sacrificed and burned incense at the high places.

 5And it came to pass as soon as the kingdom was established in his hand that he killed his servants who had killed the king his father,